proplot-dev/proplot/docs/showcase.rst

 projection name like ``'robin'`` or ``'merc'``, instead of referencing the cumbersome `~cartopy.crs.Projection` classes directly.

-Cartopy vs. basemap
+Cartopy and basemap
 -------------------

 Why cartopy?
 Generally **cleaner integration** with matplotlib API; it’s the way of the future.
 Why basemap?
 It still has some **useful features**.
 While complex plotting algorithms like `~matplotlib.axes.Axes.tricontourf` only work with cartopy, gridline labels are only possible on equirectangular and Mercator projections.
 Also, unfortunately, matplotlib’s